-Expedition Camp 2 is located at the safe section of the climb on a relatively flat area at 6400 metres.
+Expedition Camp 2 is located at the safe section of the climb on a relatively flat area at 6400 meters.
 Although at this campsite there can be a lot of snow accumulation.
 The climb from Camp 2 to Camp 3 is one of the shortest days and only takes around 3 hours.
 We make our Camp 3 at the elevation of 6800 meters just below the col to avoid the very strong winds.
 Thus to ensure that all our tents are anchored properly.
-The route continues up the remaining glacier climbing steep sections of snow and ice with safety towards last Camp 4 at 7400 meter.
-Finally we have to traverse past sadly exposed remnants of former expeditions to reach the Summit Camp.
+The route continues up the remaining glacier climbing steep sections of snow and ice with safety towards last Camp 4 at 7400 meters.
+Finally, we have to traverse past sadly exposed remnants of former expeditions to reach the Summit Camp.
 No doubt a tiring day involving a 6 to 8 hours climb.

-Manaslu Expedition summit Day
+Expedition Summit Day

 Manaslu climbing expedition Summit day starts in the late evening.
 The route heads immediately up a moderate slope from the summit camp before arriving at the first of the summit tables.
 The route climbs three separate levels before arriving at the final pyramid slope.
 From here another short steep slope below the immediate summit is climbed until we reach the pre-summit.
 The ultimate summit is reached by an exposed technical traverse for around a distance of 70 meters.
 This section needs to have fixed ropes in place.
 The climb from Camp 4 to the fantastic summit takes between 6 to 9 hours with 3 to 5 hours for the descent to Camp 4.
-Next day we return to Base Camp to end our successful attempt to climb the magnificent Manaslu.
-We use trusted climbing tents while on our challenging climb to Manaslu expedition.
+The next day we return to Base Camp to end our successful attempt to climb the magnificent Manaslu.
+We use trusted climbing tents while on our challenging climb to the Manaslu expedition.